-Marijuana is most commonly smoked, but it can also be consumed through various other means, including edible products, and extracts of the marijuana plant, such as wax.
+Marijuana is commonly smoked, but it can also be consumed through various other means, including edible products, including cookies, brownies, and soft (gummies) and hard candy, and extracts of the marijuana plant, such as wax.1

 Marijuana comes from the hemp plant.
-The stems, leaves, flowers, and seeds of the plant contain a chemical called delta-9-tetrahydrocannabinol, commonly known as THC.
-This is the mind-altering compound that causes the effects felt by eating or smoking marijuana.
-The amount of THC varies between strains of marijuana plants and between types of marijuana products.
-Marijuana extracts have the highest concentration of THC.
+The stems, leaves, flowers, and seeds of the plant contain a chemical called delta-9-tetrahydrocannabinol, commonly known as THC.1 This is the mind-altering compound that causes the effects felt by eating or smoking marijuana.
+The amount of THC varies between strains of marijuana plants and between types of marijuana products.2 Marijuana extracts contain extremely large amounts of THC.1

 Methods of Consumption